Robert Rive

-Robert Rive was a 19th-century photographer who was born in Great Britain but developed most of his work in Italy.
+Robert Julius Rive was a Prussian-born photographer that opened his studio in Naples around the 1850s.
 After several years working in this country he changed his name to Roberto Rive.
+Rive conducted a series of systematic photographic campaigns around Italy.
 The main collections of his work are the photos from Pompei and Rome in the 1860s and 1870s.

-Rive exhibited at the "10th Annual Exhibition of the Photographie".
+After his death in 1868, his brother Julius Otto took over the studio until 1888.